 We’re the Boston Political Education Working Group Editorial Committee.
 This blog is not an official publication of Boston DSA, but all members of the Editorial Committee are Boston DSA members.

-If you’re a member of Boston DSA and you’d like to get involved with this publication email email@example.com and you will added to our regular monthly meetings.
+If you’re a member of Boston DSA and you’d like to get involved with this publication, email firstname.lastname@example.org with a submission idea.
 You’re also welcome to join us at 7pm on the final Thursday of each month at the Democracy Center, 45 Mt Auburn St, Cambridge, MA (currently moved to Zoom) for the monthly meeting of the Political Education Working Group.